 Though there are exceptions to the rule, most standalone soundbars simply can’t produce full-range sound, so many offload the bass tones to a separate subwoofer.
 The dedicated subwoofer produces much deeper, richer bass than any standalone soundbar, making explosions, gunfire and the soundtracks in Hollywood blockbusters and the latest AAA games sound incredible.

-There are two types of subwoofer - active and passive - with the latter ditching the built-in app, and thus, the need for mains power.
-That’s possible when using a wire to connect the sub to the soundbar as it’ll be powered by the amp within the soundbar, but if you’re looking for a wireless subwoofer, you’ll need a second plug nearby to power the sub separately.
+There are two types of subwoofer - active and passive - with the latter ditching the built-in amp, and thus, the need for mains power.
+That’s made possible by using a wire to connect the sub to the soundbar and using the amp within the soundbar, but if you’re looking for a wireless subwoofer, you’ll need a second plug nearby to power the sub separately.

 Can I wall mount a soundbar?